chadsten/google-meets-auto-unmute-extension/README.md

 <img width="640" height="400" alt="auto-mute-ss" src="https://github.com/user-attachments/assets/87eac70d-6915-4b16-99a8-044daba4b91c" />

-## Problem Solved

-When you join a Google Meet call with more than 6 participants, Google automatically mutes you and shows the message "You are muted due to the number of participants."
-This extension detects this scenario and automatically unmutes you, providing a seamless meeting experience.

 ## Features

-- **Automatic Unmute**: Instantly detects when you're auto-muted and unmutes you
+- **Automatic Unmute**: Instantly detects when you're auto-muted by Google Meet and unmutes you
-- **Smart Detection**: Uses MutationObserver to monitor Google Meet's DOM changes
-- **Customizable Delay**: Set the delay before auto-unmuting (0-3000ms)
+- **Auto-Mute on Join**: Optionally mute yourself automatically when joining any meeting
+- **Advanced Button Detection**: Robust mute button detection across different Meet UI versions and languages
+- **Smart Injection System**: Prevents duplicate script injection with intelligent tab detection
+- **Customizable Timing**: Fine-tune delays from 0-3000ms in 50ms increments for optimal performance
 - **Privacy Focused**: All processing happens locally, no data sent to external servers

+## Settings

+Access settings by clicking the extension icon in Chrome's toolbar:

+- **Auto-Unmute on Large Calls**: Automatically unmute when Google Meet mutes you due to participant count
+- **Auto-Mute on All Calls**: Automatically mute yourself when joining any meeting (mutually exclusive with auto-unmute)
+- **Action Delay**: Fine-tune timing from 0-3000ms in 50ms increments for optimal performance with your system

 ## Installation